iotaledger/mam.client.js/README.md

 # DISCLAIMER - before usage

-This library is experimental and not yet fully supported by IOTA Foundation, you might find some bugs, sometimes the IRI nodes are not working properly with it.
+This library is experimental, you might find some bugs, sometimes the IRI nodes are not working properly with it.

 [A future version](https://github.com/iotaledger/entangled/tree/develop/mam/v2)